jiasunzhu613/jiasunzhu613/README.md

 # hi, hello, welcome!
 Hi!
 My name is Jonathan, trying my best to build cool stuff!
 Interested in low-level programming, containerization and web.

+Currently:
+- working on writing a c port for simdjson 👀 (to the best of my ability)

+Hopefully soon:
+- simple docker clone 📦

 ![](https://komarev.com/ghpvc/?username=jiasunzhu613&color=blue)

 # connect with me!